I write essays and reported journeys

 how i learned to date with a chronic illness

 It's hard to be available when your body can change its mind at any time.
-(This of several Cosmo essays has the most people reaching out to me this day.)
+(This 2016 essay still has readers reaching out to me today.)

 Giving Myself A Future By Being Present